A Design and an Implementation of an Inverse Kinematics Computation in Robotics Using Real Quantifier Elimination based on Comprehensive Gr\"obner Systems: Real quantifier elimination based on CGS

 \subsection{Applying the CGS-QE algorithm for verification of real roots in the inverse kinematics problem}

-We note that, while the CGS-QE algorithm outputs an unquantified formula for the given quantified formula, we apply the CGS-QE algorithm for verifying (or counting the actual number of) real roots in the inverse kinematic problem, which means that we may not necessarily derive an unquantified formula in the inverse kinematic computation.
+We note that while the CGS-QE algorithm outputs an unquantified formula for the given quantified formula, we apply the CGS-QE algorithm for verifying (or counting the actual number of) real roots in the inverse kinematic problem, which means that we may not necessarily derive an unquantified formula in the inverse kinematic computation.

-In the CGS-QE algorithm \cite{fuk-iwa-sat2015}, for the quantified formula \cref{eq:inverse-kinematic-qe-formula}, \cref{eq:signature} shows that
+In the CGS-QE algorithm \cite{fuk-iwa-sat2015}, for the quantified formula \eqref{eq:inverse-kinematic-qe-formula}, \Cref{eq:signature} shows that

-In \cref{eq:L+-}, by regarding $a_{d-1},\dots,a_0$ as variables, $S_+\ne S_-$ can be expressed as a quantifier free first order formula, denoted as $I_d(a_0,\dots,a_{d-1})$.
-Then, \cref{eq:inverse-kinematic-qe-formula} is expressed as an unquantified formula as
+In \Cref{eq:L+-}, by regarding $a_{d-1},\dots,a_0$ as variables, $\Splus{\chi}\ne\Sminus{\chi}$ can be expressed as a quantifier free first order formula, denoted as $I_d(a_0,\dots,a_{d-1})$.
+Then, \Cref{eq:inverse-kinematic-qe-formula} is expressed as an unquantified formula as

-On the other hand, in verifying real roots in the inverse kinematic problem, we substitute $x,y,z$ with the given coordinates of the end-effector in $L_+$ and $L_-$ in \cref{eq:L+-}, then calculate $S_+$ and $S_-$ in \cref{eq:S+-}.
-Finally, with \cref{eq:signature}, we calculate the number of real roots for verifying real roots of the inverse kinematic problem.
+On the other hand, in verifying the existence of real roots in the inverse kinematic problem, the coefficients of the characteristic polynomial $\chi(X)$ contain $x,y,z$, so do the elements in $\Lplus{\chi}$ and $\Lminus{\chi}$.
+Then, by substituting $x,y,z$ with the given coordinates of the end-effector, respectively, the values $\Splus{\chi}$ and $\Sminus{\chi}$ in \Cref{eq:S+-} are decided.
+Finally, with \Cref{eq:signature}, we calculate the number of real roots for verifying the existence of real roots of the inverse kinematic problem.